+More than 900 schools are currently part of the program.
 As part of Cooler Classrooms, we’re installing reverse cycle air conditioning in eligible permanent learning spaces and libraries.
 Where we install reverse cycle air conditioning, existing unflued gas heaters will be removed.
 If and where we need to, supplementary flued gas or electric heaters will be retained or installed.

 Where schools have a mean maximum January temperature at, or above 30 degrees, we will install air conditioning in classroom and library spaces that do not currently have any air conditioning installed, and we will replace existing air conditioning systems in eligible spaces where deemed appropriate.
 If a classroom has air conditioning that works, then we would not remove and replace it.
 There are approximately 600 schools across NSW that are located in areas with a mean maximum January temperature of 30 degrees or above.
 There are 2,200 government schools in NSW, and funding must be prioritised to meet the needs of students.
 The Cooler Classrooms Program is designed to support teaching and learning in the hottest parts of the state.
 However, while we acknowledge this, we’re also conscious that students in other areas may also be experiencing hot conditions that are unique to their school or local area.